 The Guatemalan Labor Code also prohibits any type of discrimination that would affect an individual’s access to work.
 You cannot discriminate against someone based on:

 If you practice any kind of discrimination while staffing your Guatemala business, you can be punished with a prison term and a fine, with more severe penalties if the discrimination is based on language, culture, or ethnicity.

 Guatemala’s employment compliance laws require you hire employees with either a fixed- or indefinite-term employment contract.
 These contracts must be in writing, and you’ll need to produce three copies of each.
 Your employee will keep a copy, you’ll retain another, and the third will go to the Directorate General of Labor within 15 days of hiring the employee.

-We recommend writing the employment contract in your employee’s local language and including important hiring terms such as compensation, benefits, entitlement and termination terms, and related factors.
-All salary and compensation amounts should be in quetzals instead of another currency.
+We recommend writing the employment contract in your employee’s local language.
+By law, every contract should include important hiring terms such as workplace, duties, schedule, compensation, benefits, entitlement and termination terms, and related factors.
+All salary and compensation amounts should be in quetzales instead of another currency.

 Once you hire Guatemalan employees, you need to meet or exceed all employment laws.
 For example, Guatemala’s employment compliance laws stipulate that employees should work a 44-hour week.
 As an employer, you need to approve all overtime before an employee works any additional hours.

 Employers with more than three employees are obligated to register their employees with the Social Security Institute and include their start date, social security number, salary amount, and more.
 Employees who have never reported to social security must apply for identification and social security ID numbers.